upman/gchat-themes/README.md

 3. In Chrome, go to 'Settings > Extensions'
 4. Enable 'Developer mode'
 5. Click on 'Load unpacked extension...' and select the folder that you unzipped

+## Development
+Run `yarn dev`, output ends up in `dist` directory install this using the instructions above.